-German Empire Passport – Duchy of Saxe-Meiningen 1872, which is a rare type for passport collectors and I am glad to got it into my archive.
-Issued to August Arnodli at age nineteen, in Sonneberg on March 27, 1872 for his travel to Russia.
-The passport has a Russian visa and border stamp plus another hand written entry.
-Included is a also a CDV photograph of August’s father Ernst Wilhem.
+German Empire Passport – Duchy of Saxe-Meiningen 1872, which is a rare type for passport collectors, and I am glad to get it into my archive—issued to August Arnodli at age nineteen, in Sonneberg on March 27, 1872, for his travel to Russia.
+The passport has a Russian visa and border stamp plus another handwritten entry.
+Included is also a CDV photograph of August’s father, Ernst Wilhelm.
 A great example of an early German Empire passport.

 Duchy of Saxe-Meiningen

 Bernhard, Ernst I third son, received the town of Meiningen as well as several other holdings (Wasungen und Salzungen, Maßfeld und Sand, Herrenbreitungen, Herpf, Stepfershausen, Utendorf, Mehlis and the former Franconian lands of the extinct House of Henneberg, Henneberg).

 Bernhard chose the town of Meiningen as his residence and became the first Duke of Saxe-Meiningen.
 From 1682 Duke Bernhard, I had the Schloss Elisabethenburg built and in 1690 established a court orchestra (Hofkapelle), in which Johann Ludwig Bach later became the Kapellmeister (1711).

 In the reshuffle of Ernestine territories that occurred following the extinction of the Saxe-Gotha-Altenburg line upon the death of Duke Friedrich IV in 1825, Duke Bernhard II of Saxe-Meiningen received the lands of the former Duchy of Saxe-Hildburghausen as well as the Saalfeld territory of the former Saxe-Coburg-Saalfeld duchy.